Entropic propagation of chaos for mean field diffusion with $L^p$ interactions via hierarchy, linear growth and fractional noise: Unbounded Integrable Interaction

 The claim follows from inequality \eqref{reducedpinsker} which we state here again:

 the fact that $K\in L^2(\mathbb{T}^d)$, and transition density estimates in equation \eqref{densitytrans2} and Proposition \ref{esttrans1}.

-Equation \eqref{transporttype} is usually the hardest condition to verify when one establishes a BBGKY hierarchy.
-When $K$ is locally bounded, a standard way to check it is to use the weighted Pinsker's inequality, as in \cite{lacker2021hierarchies}.
+Equation \eqref{transporttype} is the hardest condition to verify when one establishes a BBGKY hierarchy.
+When $K$ is locally bounded, or at least when $|K|^2$ is exponentially integrable, a method to check it is to use the weighted Pinsker's inequality, as in \cite{lacker2021hierarchies}.
 In this case we do not need any information on the conditional density $\rho_n^{x_1,\cdots,x_k}.$ For singular $K$ this method no longer works, yet we can still close the bound using \eqref{reducedpinsker2} assuming that we know more about the conditional density $\rho_n^{x_1,\cdots,x_k}$.